hmrc/api-gatekeeper-frontend/README.md

 ## Summary

-This service provides the following functionalites:
+This service provides the following functionality:

 * Ability to log in / log out with an internal user
 * Role based access control for actions